 Jose A. Vargas-Franceschi

-Jose A. Vargas-Franceschi was born on September 16, 1927 in Ponce, Puerto Rico.
+Jose A. Vargas-Franceschi was born on September 16, 1927, in Ponce, Puerto Rico.
 After graduation from Ponce High School in 1946, he moved to San Francisco and began work at Fuller Paint Factory.
 In 1952, he was drafted into the US Army at Fort Orr, California.
 After basic training in Salinas, California and infantry training, he was ordered to Korea and traveled there on the troopship, USNS General Walker.
 He spent a short time in Japan before being deployed to Pusan.
 He spent time in Pusan doing clerical work before an injury (broken kneecap) forced him back to Osaka, Japan to recover.
 While on convalescence, he worked as an interpreter.
 After returning to Pusan, he worked as a postal clerk.
 In 1953, he left for Puerto Rico on emergency leave to be with his pregnant wife.
-Today, he is a successful businessman in Puerto Rico and desires to revisit Korea.
+He has proven to be a successful businessman in Puerto Rico and desires to revisit Korea.

 "I Didn't Know What Poverty Was"

-Jose A. Vargas-Franceschi describes the difficult living conditions for refugees in 1946 in Pusan.
+Jose A. Vargas-Franceschi describes the difficult living conditions for refugees in Pusan (Busan).
 He describes the crowded nature as well as the difficulty in acquiring foods due to the lack of good roads and transportation.

 Thousands of Letters

-Jose A. Vargas-Franceschi talks about interesting aspects of his job as a mail clerk in Pusan.
+Jose A. Vargas-Franceschi recounts interesting aspects of his job as a mail clerk in Pusan (Busan).
 He recalls seeing thousands of letters, sometimes three months after they were written.
-Many times the letters never made it to the intended soldiers due to their movements.
+He shares that, many times, the letters never made it to the intended soldiers due to their movements.

-Jose A. Vargas-Franceschi describes what he found most difficult during his time in Busan...the cold.
-Jose recalls layering in heavy clothing yet was still cold.
-Jose took part in a local Korean tradition of using newspaper to help him stay warm.
+Jose A. Vargas-Franceschi describes what he found most difficult during his time in Pusan (Busan)--the cold.
+He recalls layering in heavy clothing yet was still cold.
+He shares that he took part in a local Korean tradition of using newspaper to help him stay warm.

 Danger in Busan

-Jose A. Vargas-Franceschi recalls the danger imposed by plain-clothes North Koreans in Busan.
-The North Korean's infiltrated the area and made it impossible to determine who they were.
+Jose A. Vargas-Franceschi recalls the danger imposed by plain-clothes North Koreans in Pusan (Busan).
+He describes how the North Korean's infiltrated the area, which made it impossible to determine who they were.

 Emergency Leave from Korea

 Jose A. Vargas-Franceschi describes his arduous journey from Korea on emergency leave.
-This leave allowed him to be with his pregnant wife in Puerto Rico.
+He notes how his leave allowed him to be with his pregnant wife in Puerto Rico.